n8n-io/n8n-docs/docs/1-0-preview.md

 ### Ensure users can't install custom nodes in the `~/.n8n/node_modules` directory

 Custom nodes and credentials will install to `~/.n8n/custom` (or the directory defined by `CUSTOM_EXTENSION_ENV`).
 Custom nodes that are npm packages will live in `~/.n8n/nodes`.

+### Change node execution order

+In multi-branch workflows, n8n has to decide what order to execute nodes on the branches.
+Currently, it executes the first node of each branch, then the second of each branch, and so on.
+The new order ensures each branch executes completely before starting the next one.
+Branches are ordered based position, from top to bottom.
+If two branches are at the same height, the leftmost executes first.

 ### Changes to how the Merge node processes data